 - When the steak is almost done cooking, add the garlic and cook for an additional 30 seconds.

-Mix together the other ⅓ cup of soy sauce, bone broth and 1 tbsp of brown sugar substitute.
+- Mix together the other ⅓ cup of soy sauce, bone broth and 1 tablespoon of brown sugar substitute.
 You can also add a pinch of xanthan gum to help thicken the sauce mixture.
 A little goes a long way.

 - Add the broccoli to the skillet with the steak, and pour the sauce over the broccoli and beef.
 Stir to combine, and cook for 1-2 minutes longer.